Moon Witch, Spider King: Part 1: No Name Woman

-Sogolon begins to uncover the inner workings of the royal family: Princess Emini rules the kingdom in all but name, and as the royal daughter, it will be her duty to birth and raise the future King when her father dies while her brother rules until the new King comes of age.
-However, Emini's husband appears to be barren and rumors spread throughout the city of Emini's sexual encounters with other court members attempting to conceive a bastard to take the throne.
-The Aesi seems to have mystical powers that allow him to use magic and remove memories from the court members.
-Sogolon uncovers clues to a mystery surrounding Commander Olu of the royal guard who is losing his memories and a woman named Jeleza.
-The current King dies, and the new king, Kwash Moki (formerly Prince Likud), puts Emini on trial for whoredom, murdering several of her supposed lovers and exiling her and Sogolon to Mantha, a walled city inhabited by nuns that is all but a life sentence to prison.
-At the same time, Kwash Moki declares war on Wakadishu, a Southern province.
-En route to Mantha, Emini reveals her failed plans to try and maintain the kingdom through birthing and raising a bastard on the throne and plans on a scroll for a great city hidden in the trees.
+Sogolon begins to uncover the inner workings of the royal family.
+Princess Emini rules the kingdom in all but name; as the royal daughter, it will be her duty to birth and raise the future King.
+However, Emini's husband appears to be barren and rumors spread throughout the city of Emini's sexual encounters with other court members as she attempts to conceive a bastard to take the throne.
+The Aesi seems to have the magical ability to remove memories from court members.
+Sogolon uncovers clues to a mystery surrounding Commander Olu and a woman named Jeleza.

+The current King dies.
+The new king, Kwash Moki (formerly Prince Likud), puts Emini on trial for whoredom.
+She and Sogolon are exiled to Mantha, a city for nuns.
+En route to Mantha, Emini reveals her plans for a great city hidden in the trees.
 Sogolon shares her theory that the Aesi is removing memories from the royal family and court to maintain power behind the throne, wondering how long the Aesi has been in the kingdom.
-The Sangomin attack the caravan and murder the nuns and escorts and Emini.
+The Sangomin attack the caravan, murdering escorts and Emini.
 Sogolon flees and is caught by the Sangomin.
-Before the Sangomin can kill her, Sogolon summons the wind (no wind) and kills them all, destroying the caravan and leaving a great crater.
-Shocked and lost, Sogolon wanders the wilderness and is found by the royal guard, including Keme, who does not recognize Sogolon (due to memory tempering from the Aesi).
+Before the Sangomin can kill her, Sogolon summons her powers, which she calls the wind (not wind).
+Sogolon wanders the wilderness and is found by the royal guard, including Keme, who does not recognize Sogolon due to memory tempering from the Aesi.
 Keme and the royal guard capture Sogolon and return her to Fasisi.